aowings/Scandat/README.md

 This program scans your local network for sddp traffic, and then outputs the devices detected.

-Press anykey to stop the program running.
+Press any key to stop the program running.